Former J.P. Taravella Principal Shawn Cerra Elected Coral Springs City Commissioner

 “I feel strongly that I want to invite the five to be a part of this seat and really help us move this city forward.”

 A resident of Coral Springs for over 25 years, Cerra graduated from Cardinal Gibbons High School in 1989.
-He went on to earn a bachelor’s degree in social science education from the University of South Florida in Tampa, then a master’s degree in educational leadership from Florida Atlantic University.
+He then earned a bachelor’s degree in social science education from the University of South Florida in Tampa and a master’s degree in educational leadership from Florida Atlantic University.

-Beginning his career with Broward County Public Schools as a teacher, he served as an assistant principal/intern principal at Western High followed at Cypress Bay, and then was the principal of J.P.
+Beginning his career with Broward County Public Schools as a teacher, he served as an assistant principal/intern principal at Western High, followed at Cypress Bay, and then was the principal of J.P.
 Taravella from 2002-2016.
-In 2016, he was promoted to serve as director of athletics and student activities for BCPS.
+In 2016, he was promoted to director of athletics and student activities for BCPS.

-Both he and his wife Kerry have three children: Griffin, Kylie, and Josh, who all volunteered on his campaign.
+He and his wife Kerry have three children, Griffin, Kylie, and Josh, who all volunteered on his campaign.

-He said he was proud to be elected and endorsed by the residents, and it was a perfect opportunity for him to meet so many people, as well as learn about the city.
+He said he was proud to be elected and endorsed by the residents, and it was a perfect opportunity for him to meet so many people and learn about the city.

-One of the things Cerra said he would be striving for is building a culture within the city, which encourages more people to be involved and know their voices are being heard.
+One of the things Cerra said he would strive for is building a culture within the city, which would encourage more people to be involved and know their voices are being heard.

 “I’m excited to get to work.”